ray-project/ray/doc/source/cluster/kubernetes/benchmarks/memory-scalability-benchmark.md

   ```
 * Step 4.3: Follow [prometheus-grafana.md](https://github.com/ray-project/kuberay/blob/master/docs/guidance/prometheus-grafana.md#step-2-install-kubernetes-prometheus-stack-via-helm-chart) to access Grafana's dashboard.
   * Sign into the Grafana dashboard.
-  * Click on "Dashboards"
+  * Click on "Dashboards".
-  * Select "Kubernetes / Compute Resources / Pod"
+  * Select "Kubernetes / Compute Resources / Pod".
-  * You will see the "Memory Usage" panel for the KubeRay operator Pod.
+  * Locate the "Memory Usage" panel for the KubeRay operator Pod.
   * Select the time range, then click on "Inspect" followed by "Data" to download the memory usage data of the KubeRay operator Pod.
 * Step 4.4: Delete all RayCluster custom resources.
   ```sh